Astrological Aspects of Placing Wooden Temple at Home

 We, at Aarsun Woods, excel in customization and carefully keep in mind the astrological aspects while making the Wooden Temple.
 We have been crafting Temples for over 30 years now and have clients not only from India but overseas.
 Each Wooden Temple is crafted very carefully keeping in mind the clients requirements and religious aspects related to the temple.
 We have Temples ranging from Small Wall Hanging to Large Floor Standing for Halls and Gardens.
 The Wood used is Sheesham (Indian Rosewood), Teak Wood (Sagwan or Sagaun as called in many parts of India) and Mango Wood.
 MDF is also used in making Wooden Mandir.

 Still have questions about which Temple to choose for your home?
 Not able to decide the wood or size?
-Call us at +91-8266888634 / 8192999135 or mail us at email@example.com to have details and get the unit that is perfect for your home.
+Call us and mail us to have details and get the unit that is perfect for your home.